-Visit the glacial ice spilling off of the Patagonia Icefield hiking through beautiful valleys, lush forests, craggy mountain trails, and sandy beaches all with the Northern Patagonia Icefield rising 10,000 feet above you.
+Visit the glacial ice spilling off of the Patagonia Icefield trekking through beautiful valleys, lush forests, craggy mountain trails, and sandy beaches all with the Northern Patagonia Icefield rising 10,000 feet above you.

-The Patagonia Frontiers wilderness ranch combines extensive private terrain with a unique location that offers you access to unlimited hiking/trekking opportunities.
-Our hiking/trekking excursion range from day hikes that allow you the comfort of returning to your same bed each night or to multi-day journeys that include packhorses to carry the food and equipment.
+The Patagonia Frontiers wilderness ranch combines extensive private terrain with a unique location that offers you access to unlimited trekking opportunities.
+Our trekking excursions range from day hikes that allow you the comfort of returning to your same bed each night or to multi-day journeys that include packhorses to carry the food and equipment.

 Our signature route, “The Gaucho Way”, follows traditional horse trails used by the gauchos, our friends and neighbors.
 Families living in the valley follow the trail with herds of cattle on their way to market or in years past, before more frequent boat travel, for purchasing supplies of flour, sugar, mate, and other sundries.

-As we trek up the Solér Valley we see the glaciers of the Northern Patagonia Icefield towards which we will be hiking to.
-We hike between rocky outcroppings, across high alpine valleys, and through enchanted forests of native beach dripping with moss.
-We spend hiking and exploring untouched and largely unknown parts of wild Patagonia.
+As we trek up the Solér Valley we see the glaciers of the Northern Patagonia Icefield towards which we will be trekking to.
+Our route passes between rocky outcroppings, across high alpine valleys, and through enchanted forests of native beach dripping with moss.
+We trek and explore untouched and largely unknown parts of wild Patagonia.
 If the days are clear we have views not only of the immediately surrounding peaks and glaciers, five and six thousand feet in elevation, but also of the Northern Patagonia Icefield and of Cerro Hyades standing firm at the head of the Cacho Valley.
 The difference in elevation between the valley floor and the summit of Cerro Hyades is over 10,000 feet!

 We can also combine any trip with a selection of additional choices such as fishing, horse-riding, whitewater rafting, wildlife viewing, and agritourism opportunities.